bukka/php-todo/php-openssl.md

 ### Crypto

-- **Bug**: general - Properly review VCWD PR
-  - https://github.com/php/php-src/pull/7438 - Several openssl functions ignore the VCWD
 - **Bug**: config - add path check for config filename (possible break so only master probably)
   - php_openssl_parse_config function
   - MINIT config filename
   - consider also cafile locations from ini
-- **Bug**: general - Review binary file mode settings (PKCS7_BINARY and CMS_BINARY)
-  - passing flags does not make much sense in many cases
-- **Feat**: general - Look to the stream support for the input params (start with investigation and implemetation ideas)
+- **Feat**: crypt - Add chacha20-poly1305 support
-  - https://bugs.php.net/bug.php?id=50718 - OpenSSL* doesnt support streamwrappers
+  - https://bugs.php.net/bug.php?id=76935 - "chacha20-poly1305" is an AEAD but does not work like AEAD
 - **Feat**: crypt - Consider tag length veryfication
   - https://bugs.php.net/bug.php?id=75804 - authenticated encryption tag is broken
-- **Feat**: crypt - Add chacha20-poly1305 support
-  - https://bugs.php.net/bug.php?id=76935 - "chacha20-poly1305" is an AEAD but does not work like AEAD
 - **Feat**: crypt - New function to retrieve key length (using EVP_CIPHER_key_length)
 - **Bug**: pkey - RAND_file_name could potentially not work correct with open basedir check and do rand file checks
 - **Bug**: pkey - Do not try to use Rand file when generating key